 The London standard is 220V; most electronic equipment, including laptops, tablets, phones, etc. have built in conversion capacity, all that is required is a plug adapter.
 Other US electrical appliances (like curling irons, hair dryers, etc.) typically need expensive and heavy voltage converters (not just plug adapters) to be used.
-I recommend leaving electrical appliances at home.
-Singaporean voltages (I think) are the same as the UK.
-Regardless of whether your appliances need a voltage converter, you may need a special "plug" to fit into the wall sockets as they may not match US plugs.
-I am not sure if your flats will have those plug adaptors or not, but they can be purchased cheaply from many London shops if you need one.
+Leave those kinds of electrical appliances at home, they are a hassle.
+Singaporean voltages (I think) are the same as UK.
+Regardless of whether your appliances need a voltage converter, you may need a special "plug" to fit into the wall sockets, as they may not match US or Singaporean plugs.
+I am not sure if your flats will have those plug adaptors or not, but they can be purchased cheaply from many nearby shops if you need one.